SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-16-all-hail-the-old-and-the-newthe-monogame-content-builder-tool.markdown

 # Upgrading your project

-Now it is possible to upgrade your project to use the new Content Builder tool but at present it is a manual process.&nbsp; it is however just a couple of steps:
+Now it is possible to upgrade your project to use the new Content Builder tool but at present it is a manual process.  it is however just a couple of steps:

-> \*Note, at the time of writing the MGCB tool only fully works on Windows platforms, you still need a Windows machine to edit the MGCB configuration.&nbsp; Keep checking the website for full Linux and MacOS support.
+> \*Note, at the time of writing the MGCB tool only fully works on Windows platforms, you still need a Windows machine to edit the MGCB configuration.
+Keep checking the website for full Linux and MacOS support.
 > **However the Content Project works and builds content for ALL platforms using the MGCB processor.**

 1. Install the latest Dev installer (needed to install the tool itself) – We recommend you uninstall the old installer first if you already have it.
 2. Back up your existing project, if you are using source control, just push your latest changes up to the server first.
 If you are not using source control !!!Start using it!! (are you crazy?).
 Also make another backup “just in case” (you can never be too careful)
 3. Exclude / remove and content / links / build processes you already have for publishing your content in your project.
-Just move any pre-built XNB’s elsewhere and if you have build scripts copying them, remove the script.&nbsp; If you are linking XNB files, remove the links from your project.&nbsp; This should leave your project in a clean state with NO content.
+Just move any pre-built XNB’s elsewhere and if you have build scripts copying them, remove the script.
+If you are linking XNB files, remove the links from your project.
+This should leave your project in a clean state with NO content.
 4. Save your project – next comes the tricky part – manually editing your csproj file (the project file)
 5. Open up the project file (.csproj) in your favourite text editor (or use the VS powertools “edit project file function)
 You will find the VS powertools in the Visual Studio Extension library, click _“Tools –\> Extensions and updates_ “ (in the VS menu) and then search for power tools.